 As an advocate for Baby, let the doctor know that you have no interest in the current standard of care.
 Simply state, "What I want is care centered around the latest and best that research has to offer."
 Is this too much to ask?
-Many, many babies do not receive screening and treatment for vitamin D deficiency; and if they do, it may not be enough.
+Many, many babies do not receive screening and treatment for vitamin D deficiency; and if they do, the vitamin D complementation they receive is likely not be enough.

-Pediatricians should have a low threshold for screening for vitamin D deficiency in the presence of nonspecific symptoms such as poor growth, gross motor delays, and unusual irritability.
+"Pediatricians should have a low threshold for screening for vitamin D deficiency in the presence of nonspecific symptoms such as poor growth, gross motor delays, and unusual irritability."
 (Misra et al., 2008)